Winter of 1696

 De Brouillan's force of seven ships, a number of smaller vessels and some 700 men were assembled at Placentia before d'Iberville's march was ready to commence.
-De Brouillon, perhaps tired of the delay and with an eye to the booty to be taken from the English settlers, set out in September for the English Shore.
-De Brouillon attacked Bay Bulls, burned five small forts and caused the English there to burn a frigate, the Sapphire, and retreat to Ferryland.
+De Brouillan, perhaps tired of the delay and with an eye to the booty to be taken from the English settlers, set out in September for the English Shore.
+De Brouillan attacked Bay Bulls, burned five small forts and caused the English there to burn a frigate, the Sapphire, and retreat to Ferryland.

 On Monday, September 21, 1696, French troops landed at Ferryland and quickly overwhelmed the settlement.
 At the time of the attack, d'Iberville was exploring the upper reaches of Placentia Bay, looking for the best overland route to the English shore.

 The French looted and burned the entire settlement and sent most of the inhabitants to spend a destitute winter in Barnstaple and, later, in Appledore in the English West Country.
 Despite their situation, the settlers returned to the West Country may have been the lucky ones.
 Captives that the French hoped to ransom were imprisoned at Placentia.